thomaswp/tuxblocks/README.md

  * [HTML5](http://tux-blocks.appspot.com/) (using both Canvas and WebGL)
    + Currently Chrome, Firefox and Internet Explorer are supported (with Chrome preferred)

-An iOS version is currently being co-developed with the [PlayN-IOS](https://github.com/thomaswp/playn-ios) library, which will allow an iOS release without the use of the proprietary Xamarin Studio.
+An iOS version is currently being co-developed with the [PlayN-IOS](http://github.com/thomaswp/playn-ios) library, which will allow an iOS release without the use of the proprietary Xamarin Studio.

 License
 -------

-TuxBlocks, as well as all of its visual art assets, are licensed under the Creative Commons Attribution-ShareAlike License ([CC BY-SA](http://creativecommons.org/licenses/by-sa/3.0/us/)).
+TuxBlocks, as well as all of its visual art assets, are licensed under the Creative Commons Attribution-ShareAlike License 3.0 ([CC BY-SA](http://creativecommons.org/licenses/by-sa/3.0/us/)).
 If you would like to release a version of TuxBlocks under a different open source license, please contact the developers.

-The game also uses Creative Commons licensed music and sounds by the following artists: [Rezoner](soundcloud.com/rezoner/), FoxSynergy, [David McKee (ViRiX)](soundcloud.com/virix), Lokif, [Kenny Vleugels](kenny.nl), Broumbroum, Neotone, Mojomills, m_O_m, klangfabrik, JoelAudio, SunnySideSound and Kastenfrosch.
+The game also uses Creative Commons licensed music and sounds by the following artists: [Rezoner](http://www.soundcloud.com/rezoner/), FoxSynergy, [David McKee (ViRiX)](http://www.soundcloud.com/virix), Lokif, [Kenny Vleugels](http://www.kenny.nl), Broumbroum, Neotone, Mojomills, m_O_m, klangfabrik, JoelAudio, SunnySideSound and Kastenfrosch.

 Development Environment
 -----------------------